Court Considerations: Grandparent Visitation and Custody

-The following factors have been commonly used in many jurisdictions to determine the best interest of the child involved in the custody or visitation dispute:
+The following factors have been commonly used in many jurisdictions to determine the best interests of the child involved in the custody or visitation dispute:

-- The needs of the child, including considerations of physical and emotional health of the child, the safety of the child, and the welfare of the child
+- The needs and the welfare of the child

-- The capability of the parents and/or grandparents to meet the needs of the child
+- The capability of the parents or grandparents to take care of the child

 - The wishes of the parent(s) and the grandparent(s)

-- The wishes of the child, if the child is capable of making decisions for himself or herself
+- The wishes of the child, if the child is capable of making decisions for themselves.

 - The strength of the relationship between the grandparent(s) and grandchild